Farhan Akhtar: Acting and singing

 Akhtar received training for boxing for his next release Toofan, a sports drama, directed by Rakeysh Omprakash Mehra, which premiered on 21 May 2021 on Amazon Prime Video.
-Bollywood Bubble gave the film 4 stars saying the film interlaces love and sport while throwing a flurry of punches on bigotry.

-Non-film work
+Other work

 Akhtar appeared as one of the nine judges in the beauty pageant Femina Miss India (2002).
 He was the judge on the first season of the dance-reality show Nach Baliye (2005).
 He hosted a TV show on NDTV Imagine, called Oye!
 It's Friday! in the same year.
 He has endorsed several brands as a part of his career, especially after the release of Zindagi Na Milegi Dobara.
 These include Hindustan Unilever's water purifier product titled Pureit, Chivas Regal, Britannia Nutri Choice Biscuits, IndusInd Bank, Dulux Paint, Titan Industries and Crocin+2.